Essentials of Sea Fishing Clothing for a Norwegian Adventure

 - Halibut Competition – Our annual Norway Halibut Competition

 We have a wide range of exciting sea fishing tours in Norway and you can see them all on our dedicated Norway sea fishing page.
-If you’d like to know any further information on any of the fishing and accommodation on the tours we offer you can contact Paul Stevens on 01603 407 596 or email at email@example.com.
+If you’d like to know any further information on any of the fishing and accommodation on the tours we offer you can contact our sea fishing manager, Paul Stevens, on 01603 407596 or email at email@example.com.
+Alternatively, you can submit an enquiry through our website here.